-When I was young, I spend my entire life lost in stories.
+I spend my entire childhood lost in stories.
 I read voraciously, and I watched everything I could on TV.
-In a world that I had very little control over, stories became the imaginary place that fed me the emotional connections that I needed.
+In a world that I had very little control over, stories became the imaginary place that fed me the emotional connections I needed.

 To give you a sense of how strong this emotional bond was: I remember one day being at home on study leave, and taking a break from studying Weimar Germany (good times…) to watch an episode of Growing Pains.
 Unfortunately for me, it was this episode, the one where Carol’s boyfriend dies.
 I cried for hours.
 When I think about drink driving, this is still the first story that comes to mind.
 Such is the power of a good story.